plus3it/tardigrade-ci/INTEGRATION_TESTING.md

-# tardigrade-ci Integration Testing
+# Tardigrade-ci Integration Testing

-The tardigrade-ci `Makefile` provides targets to facilitate automated integration testing of terraform modules using a mock AWS stack.
+The tardigrade-ci `Makefile` provides targets to facilitate automated integration testing of terraform modules through the use of a mock AWS stack.

-Those targets and the environment variables that can customize the targets are described here.
-In addition, this document describes the steps to take when trying out a test and the potential CI/CD changes to incorporate automated integration testing.
+This document describes the integration-specific `Makefile` targets and the environment variables to customize those targets.
+In addition, the steps to try out a test are described as are the potential CI/CD changes to incorporate automated integration testing.

-TBD - use of prereq

 ## Integration test-specific targets and environment variables

-Assumptions:

-* `LocalStack` is used for the mock AWS stack, but there is an option to use `moto` instead (refer to the subsections that follow).
-* The Terraform modules used for the integration tests are expected to be found in the directory `tests` off the repo\'s root directory.

 | Target name      | Description |
 | ---------------- | ------------------------------------------ |